An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Preliminaries

-The relation $ ∼ $ defined in this way is the \emph{symmetric part} of $ ≽ $, it is reflexive and transitive, $ ⋈ $ is irreflexive, they are both symmetric.
-The relation $ ≻ $ is the \emph{irreflexive part} of $ ≽ $, it is what is usually called a strict partial order: it is irreflexive and transitive.
+The relation $ ∼ $ defined in this way is called the \emph{symmetric part} of $ ≽ $; it is symmetric, reflexive and transitive.
+The relation $ ⋈ $ is symmetric and irreflexive.
+The relation $ ≻ $ is called the \emph{asymmetric part} of $ ≽ $, and is what is usually called a strict partial order, i.e., it is irreflexive, transitive and asymmetric.

+When the preorder $ ≽ $ is complete, that is, when it is the case that $ o ≽ o' $ or $ o' ≽ o $ for every pair of alternatives $ (o,o') $, it is called a \emph{weak order}.
+A strict partial order that is complete is called a \emph{linear order}.

+When the preorder $ ≽ $ is antisymmetric, that is when $ o ∼ o' $ only when $ o=o' $, then it is called a \emph{partial order}.